1984–85 South-West Indian Ocean cyclone season: Tropical Storm 01S

 According to the JTWC, a tropical depression formed on November 9 quite far from land.
 However, the system was never monitored by MFR.
 Tracking southwest throughout its lifetime, the JTWC upgraded the system into a tropical storm on November 11.
 Twelve hours later, the storm attained peak intensity of 50 mph.
-The storm gradually weakened, and at 0000UTC on November 14, it fell to a depression.
+The storm gradually weakened, and at 00:00 UTC on November 14, it fell to a depression.
 On November 17, 01S was no more.

-Tropical Disturbance Anety
+Moderate Tropical Storm Anety

 Early on November 20, the JTWC reported that a tropical depression had developed.
 Shortly thereafter, MFR reported that a tropical disturbance had formed.
 The low moved west-southwest while gradually deepening.
 Late on November 20, MFR upgraded the system into a moderate tropical storm.
 The storm failed to intensify further as it had moved onshore northern Madagascar.
 By November 21, MFR estimated that the storm weakened back into a disturbance.
 After emerging into the Mozambique Channel, Anety reportedly re-intensified back to moderate tropical storm status.
 While making its closest approach to the African mainland, the storm resumed weakening while turning back southeast.
 On November 23, both agencies stopped monitoring the system.